 Shorewood CARES Small Business Relief Program

-Second Round of Funding Has Been Allocated - Applications Can Now Be Submitted Through April 18, 2021 (Click HERE to Apply)
+Second Round of Funding Has Been Allocated - Applications Are No Longer Being Accepted

 The Village of Shorewood has recognized the significant impact that efforts to combat the coronavirus have taken on our business community.
 As a result, the Village has implemented a temporary outdoor seating program to expand outdoor dining options, enacted a moratorium on temporary signage to allow greater exposure for small businesses and expanded liquor license privileges to support increased revenue opportunities.
 Despite the Village’s continued support of our business community and the availability of different financial assistance programs, there is still uncertainty as to the future of some Shorewood businesses.